Mananas12/PaddleGame/README.md

-Brick Breaker is a simple arcade-style game written in Python using Pygame.
+PaddleGame is a simple arcade-style game written in Python using Pygame.
 The player controls a paddle to bounce a ball and break bricks while avoiding letting the ball fall off the screen.
 The game features full-screen mode, animated sprites, custom backgrounds, and a clean graphical interface.

 Features